ctokoli/PennyWise/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for including this in their curriculum.
+- Thanks to  [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the origional design idea..
+- Micorverse team and its community for their support and this amazing learning opportunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>